kitschpatrol/lognow/readme.md

 12:47:56.394 INFO | What hath God wrought?
 ```

+> [!IMPORTANT]
+>
-Note that the log instance's interface is a bit different than a typical `Console` object — it's a LogLayer `ILogLayer` instance, so instead of passing objects and metadata directly to the logging method, additional methods are chained together to separate message strings from metadata or context objects.
+> The log instance's interface is a bit different than a typical `Console` object — it's a LogLayer `ILogLayer` instance, so instead of passing objects and metadata directly to the logging method, additional methods are chained together to separate message strings from metadata or context objects.

 A quick example: